cherry-embedded/CherryUSB/port/ch32/ch32x315/README.md

 - Endpoint indices: EP0..EP7
 - USB DMA fields contain offsets from the 64 KiB SRAM window at `0x20000000`
 - DMA buffers must be 4-byte aligned and remain inside the SRAM window
+- Non-zero endpoint maximum packet sizes must be multiples of 4 bytes so that multi-packet DMA transfers keep the buffer address aligned
 - The controller provides a built-in High-Speed PHY

 ## Platform hooks